 A legacy gift provides the opportunity to:

 - Fund an endowment or make a larger gift than is possible during life

 - Plan a gift that will only happen after and if other estate goals are met

-- Cement a long-term relationship with the university
+- Cement a lasting impact and a long-term relationship with the university

 You can also irrevocably donate an asset but keep a benefit for yourself or your family.
 Donors can give assets while retaining: